 In current times, there are many staff members in a variety of industries who are now able to telecommute to work – not just managers and executives, as was previously common.
 The advent of highly-technical positions and new technologies make it a widely acknowledged and implemented tool for small businesses and big corporations.

 There are many advantages to telecommuting, both from the perspective of business owners or executives, and from employees themselves.

 For some businesses, offering telecommuting opportunities to their staff allows them to retain the services of talented individuals who know and love the brand but may need to move to more flexible hours or relocate for personal reasons.
 Prior to telecommuting, organisations had to let good staff go.
 Now, businesses can keep talented staff onboard for longer thanks to more flexibility.

 For employees, the benefits are slightly different but equally appealing.

-Focus: Majority of employees feel more efficient and effective when they are away from ringing phones, distracting colleagues or other minimal interruptions.
+The majority of employees feel more efficient and effective when they are away from ringing phones, distracting colleagues or other minimal interruptions.
 Telecommuting allows many employees to work within their own focused situation, responding to emergency situations when required.

-Flexibility: Telecommuting will largely mean that it is not entirely necessary for employees to maintain a standard 9 to 5 workday like many office-based roles.
+Telecommuting will largely mean that it is not entirely necessary for employees to maintain a standard 9 to 5 workday like many office-based roles.
 For employees with life commitments, such as family or study, the flexibility of telecommuting is a major added bonus to a role – one that’s likely to make them more loyal to a company or organisation.

-As there are advantages to telecommuting for both businesses and employees, there are also disadvantages for both parties.
+As there are advantages to telecommuting for both businesses and employees, there are also disadvantages – or at least challenges to overcome – for both parties.

 The major issue that businesses have with telecommuting is the lack of supervision that executives and managers can offer over staff they have working from another location.
 There are very few ways to guarantee that employees are working the hours that they are required to, which is a risk for some businesses.
 A lack of supervision can also lead to a drop in work quality.

 When you don’t have employees in one site, on one timezone, it makes it difficult for your staff to feel included or feel like part of a team.
 This can be detrimental to both their work ethic and commitment to your product or cause.

 For employees working remotely, there are a couple of major challenges that may cause issues or uncertainty when it comes to telecommuting.

-Vulnerability: If, as a remote employee, you have technological issues and can’t connect into a crucial meeting or submit a key document, there is no back-up.
+If, as a remote employee, you have technological issues and can’t connect into a crucial meeting or submit a key document, there is often no back-up.
 This can make some employees feel uncomfortable – a lack of support and a high level of accountability can be a daunting prospect for someone with little access to advice or assistance from their superiors.

-Knowledge: Employees who work within an office environment are able to access a variety of resources and insights from other employees when dealing with a problem or situation.
+Employees who work within an office environment are able to access a variety of resources and insights from other employees when dealing with a problem or situation.
 When working remotely, it may be harder to make contact with someone or acquire the knowledge needed.
 This can lead to errors or additional pressure for employees.

 This article was written by Simone Ball on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources have been used to prepare this article: Huffington Post, Forbes, Entrepreneur, Richard Male and Groove HQ.